AnrPg/crane_crawler/README.md

 > *“Immersive Chinese is the best website I have found so far for learning Chinese without a teacher.”*

+**The scraped data are not included in the commits here to comply with Copyright regulations related to the site's premium (paid) content.
+Use the script at your own descretion/risk!**
+Actually, to download the premium content, one should have an active, paid subscription.
 ---

 ## 🚀 Author